-- Patients and/or families who are coping with serious illness respond best to a combination of affective, emotional and cognitive information. - "Big talk" often starts with "small talk." - Patients and families who can share their "stories" often find meaning in the midst of crisis. - Silence is also a form of communication.
+- Patients and/or families who are coping with serious illness respond best to a combination of affective, emotional and cognitive information. - · "Big talk" often starts with "small talk." - Patients and families who can share their "stories" often find meaning in the midst of crisis. - Silence is also a form of communication.
 It allows us to share the "gift of presence."

-These small words of wisdom have been learned from experience.
-Just keeping these in mind can help you navigate different situations.
 These are very simple points but they can make all the difference.
 Read each slowly and make sure it has a chance to sink in.
 Feel free to elaborate or take a few comments as you go.